How government works

 The Speaker directs debates and proceedings in the Legislative Assembly.
 The Speaker is an elected Member of the Legislative Assembly.
 At the beginning of the first Legislative session after an election, all MLAs vote for the Speaker by secret ballot.

 The Opposition is made up of MLAs who are not part of the governing party.
 The role of the Opposition is to critique government activity, propose improvements to legislation, and present itself to the public as an alternative to the party in office.
-Alberta currently has three opposition parties.
+Alberta currently has four opposition parties.
 The Wildrose Party has the most opposition seats in the Assembly.
 It is called the Official Opposition.
-The Alberta Liberal Party and Alberta New Democratic Party also sit in opposition.
+The Progressive Conservative Association of Alberta, the Alberta Liberal Party and the Alberta Party also sit in opposition.

 Members of the Legislative Assembly (MLAs)